 2. Improve voice search compatibility

 Experts estimate at least 50% of all searches are via voice, but many companies aren’t yet paying attention to the growing trend.
-With the right effort, you can outrank them and get the No. 1 spot in the voice SERPs.
+With the right effort, you can outrank them and get the No. 1 spot in voice SERPs.

 Consider the way people speak when asking a question.
 Use natural language patterns (NLP) and the words most common to your target audience.
 Don’t be afraid to pose the query on your website in your heading or subheading.
 Putting the question at the top of the page shows visitors they’ve found what they’re seeking.

 Don’t choose a single keyword and use it repeatedly throughout a 1,000-word plus article.
 Instead, find related phrases and vary your usage.
 Google’s algorithms are smart and set to detect keyword stuffing.

 Make your user experience (UX) stellar by writing engagingly.
 You may find you already use most of the words related to your topic in the natural course of sharing knowledge.
 You can easily tweak the language to be more specific to the keywords and related phrases without making your writing sound stilted.

 4. Get mobile-friendly

 Great UX includes a website adapting to different screen sizes.
 Facebook gets around 92% of its revenue from mobile traffic.
 Mobile responsiveness is a category search engines consider when ranking your site, especially for smartphone users.

 Think about which scripts might not load, what the menu looks like on a smaller screen, and how accessible any clickable areas are on a touch screen.